-The initial phase of the DSRM process model is concerned with the identification of a specific problem for which a solution has to be motivated [33].
+The initial phase of the DSRM process model is concerned with the identification of a specific problem for which a solution has to be motivated [35].
 In the context of IoT platform configuration and deployment, we base our problem statement on related literature (cf. Section 3.2) from which several challenges regarding the effective management of IoT environments can be derived:

-- Lack of Support for Device Discovery: Automated IoT device identification comprises an important issue for monitoring the devices connected to a certain network [1].
-A variety of approaches to device discovery exist for both established as well as newly developed IoT platforms (cf. [17]).
-Nevertheless, identifying and also integrating devices into the ecosystem of an IoT platform is a complex task due to the diverse nature of IoT devices, each with its unique communication protocols and connectivity methods. - Complex Platform Configuration and Deployment: Building upon the previous challenge, the integration of identified IoT devices is a labor-intensive process if no platform-specific solution is provided.
-Consequently, the manual configuration and deployment of IoT platforms to ensure interoperability between devices can become a complex task, which is why platform-independent solutions for dynamic configurations of smart environments have already been proposed [29]. - Open-Source Principle: It has been noted that differences exist between the pricing of consumer-oriented and enterprise IoT platform solutions [6].
-In fact, the majority of available options have a specific pricing model and do not follow the open-source principle [6, 17].
-Adherence to the free and open-source principles can thus pose considerable challenges for systems promoting adaptability, interoperability, and widespread adoption. - Expected Growth in the Number of Devices: The number of IoT devices is projected to increase significantly in the near future [50].
-This anticipated growth poses a scalability challenge for current IoT platforms and established methods for device discovery [17, 39].
-Ensuring that the system can handle a larger number of devices without compromising performance or reliability is crucial for future-oriented IoT deployments.
+- Support for Device Discovery: Automated IoT device identification is an important issue for monitoring devices connected to a certain network [1].
+A variety of approaches to device discovery exist for both established and newly developed IoT platforms (cf. [18]).
+Nevertheless, identifying and integrating diverse devices into the ecosystem of an IoT platform is a complex task that has to be considered independent of existing solutions. - Complex Platform Configuration and Deployment: Building upon the previous challenge, the integration of identified IoT devices is a labor-intensive process if no automated solution is provided.
+As a result, even platform-independent solutions for dynamic configurations of smart environments have been proposed [31].
+Still, the manual configuration and deployment of IoT platforms remain complex and labor-intensive. - Scalability and Adaptability in Heterogeneous Environments: The number of IoT devices is anticipated to increase significantly in the near future [53].
+This growth poses a scalability challenge for current IoT platforms and established device discovery methods [18, 41].
+Ensuring that novel approaches can handle diverse device types, communication protocols, and environments is a critical challenge for future IoT deployments. - Open-Source Principle: It has been noted that differences exist between the pricing of consumer-oriented and enterprise IoT platform solutions [6].
+In fact, the majority of available options have a specific pricing model and do not follow the open-source principle [6, 18].
+Adherence to the free and open-source principles can thus pose considerable challenges for systems promoting adaptability, interoperability, and widespread adoption. - Lack of Support for Conceptual Scenario Modeling: While existing approaches to IoT platform configuration focus on device discovery and integration, they often lack support for defining and managing conceptual scenarios that govern how devices interact within their environment.
+This limits the ability of users to tailor IoT deployments to specific requirements or contextual conditions, particularly in dynamic environments.

-By addressing the highlighted challenges, our research aims to develop a comprehensive approach for automated IoT platform configuration, enhancing the discovery, integration, and management of IoT devices in a scalable and efficient manner.
-Under these considerations regarding IoT platform configuration and deployment, we formulate a preliminary design problem under the DSRM template [49], based on which specific requirements for the respective design science artifact to be created are derived subsequently:
+By addressing the highlighted challenges, our research aims to develop a comprehensive approach for automated IoT platform configuration that integrates conceptual scenario modeling capabilities while also enhancing the discovery, integration, and management of IoT devices in a scalable manner.
+Under these considerations, specific requirements for the design science artifact to be created are derived in the following section.